apopiak/stablecoin-node/README.md

+deprecated, see the integrated node and pallet repo here: https://github.com/apopiak/stablecoin

 # Substrate Stablecoin Sample Node

 A FRAME-based Substrate node showcasing the [`pallet-stablecoin`] where the price can be pulled via offchain worker.